kubos/kubos/docs/tutorials/comms-service.rst

 .. figure:: ../images/comms_arch.png
     :align: center

-The communications service works by maintaining read thread which fetches incoming messages from the radio.
+The communications service works by maintaining a read thread which fetches incoming messages from the radio.
 It then parses the intended internal destination, forwards the message on, and waits for a response.
 Once a response is received, it can be sent to the radio, to then be transmitted to the ground.

 For this tutorial, we'll be setting up the functions needed to read and write from a UART port (the "radio"), passing them to the standard communications service framework implementation, and then creating a GraphQL front-end to fetch communications statistics from.

+This tutorial will *not* cover:

+    - Downlink endpoints
+    - Radio packet framing

+A more `in-depth example <https://github.com/kubos/kubos/tree/master/examples/serial-comms-service>`__ can be found in the Kubos repo.

 Configuration
 -------------